Palm Springs Premises Liability Attorney

 In some cases, it will be more difficult to prove a premises liability claim.
 As mentioned above, a trespasser that is injured while on another person's land will have a much more difficult time justifying his / her claim.

 One of the primary requirements for making a claim of this nature is proving that you were legally on the premises on which your accident and injury occurred.

 Trespassers are unable to meet this requirement, significantly impacting their ability to adequately make a claim.
 However, in some cases, the law may still permit their claim such as in those instances in which no sufficient warning was given as to the dangers on the property.
 Additionally, setting a trap specifically designed to harm trespassers without warning could make the property owner liable for damages.

 It is the duty of the possessor of property to provide sufficient warning of potential dangers and hazards if she/he has any reason to foresee that a child could enter the premises and not be able to appreciate the dangerous condition that may exist such as toxic materials, uncovered pits, machinery, or unprotected live electric current.
 This is the legal concept of, "Attractive Nuisance", which holds a landowner responsible for dangerous conditions on their property that attract children to enter the property, such as bodies of water with submerged rocks and toxic chemical contents.
 In fact, property owners of said conditions are required to take immediate action to alleviate the situation as quickly as possible to avoid injuries to children.

 Obtain Trustworthy Counsel to Protect Your Best Interests

-Pursuing a successful premises liability claim is usually accomplished with the help of personal injury professional since we know best how to address these matters in and out of court.
-Even if comparative fault is used against you, we know the appropriate means to protect your legal rights and strive to provide you with the compensation appropriate for your case and allow you to concentrate on your recovery.
+Pursuing a successful premises liability claim is usually accomplished with the help of personal injury professionals since we know best how to address these matters in and out of court.
+Even if comparative fault is used against you, attorney Barry Regar knows the appropriate means to protect your legal rights and strive to provide you with the compensation appropriate for your case and allow you to concentrate on your recovery.